 “A long time ago and far, far away…” are the words that begin some of the most captivating stories, and I think this holds true in geology as well.
 My research interests tend towards the inaccessible – geologic processes that we cannot directly witness because they occurred millions or billions of years ago, and 15 kilometers or more beneath our feet.
-Specifically, I am a metamorphic petrologist, and I am interested in using the tools of metamorphic petrology, U/Th-Pb geochronology, and trace element geochemistry to decipher the history (metamorphism, partial melting, exhumation) of metamorphic rocks now at Earth’s surface, and what that history reveals about plate tectonics.
+Specifically, I am a metamorphic petrologist, and I am interested in using the tools of metamorphic petrology, U/Th-Pb geochronology, trace element geochemistry, and structural geology to decipher the history (metamorphism, deformation, partial melting, exhumation) of metamorphic rocks now at Earth’s surface, and what that history reveals about plate tectonics.

 I am a transplant from Cape Cod, Massachusetts.
 While western Montana is gorgeous, it's the wheat fields of eastern Washington that temporarily satisfy my need for rolling waves between trips to the coasts.
 I also enjoy trying new recipes, knitting, and road trips.